 Your school may be eligible for rewards if:

 - Ten schools that complete the challenge with commitment and meaningful results will receive a $1,000 DonorsChoose.org gift code and all schools will be entered in a drawing for a $5,000 DonorsChoose.org gift code.
-Gift codes will be distributed between May 15th, 2018 and May 31st, 2018.
+Gift codes will be distributed in June.

 - In addition, your school may be eligible for a Kind Schools badge on GreatSchools.org and a Kind Schools plaque.